 Encourage Outdoor Playtime

-When my kids beg to watch a TV or play on their X-Box, my immediate instinct is to tell them to “go outside and play.”
+When my kids beg to play their electronic games, my immediate instinct is to tell them to “go outside and play.”

 Being in a “green” environment has several health advantages that are critical to emotional and mental well-being.
 The importance of spending time in nature as a child cannot be overstated.
 Exploring stimulates children’s natural interest in the world around them, allowing them to learn more about it.